prio-data/FEWSNet_to_PG/README.md

 This repository contains tools and resources for translating FEWSNET data into the PRIOGrid resolution format.
 It includes scripts, data, and documentation to facilitate preprocessing, analysis, and ingestion into the VIEWSER system.

+### Purpose

+The utility of performing this translation to a standardized PRIOGrid resolution is to ensure consistency with other meaningful conflict datasets and align with the global grid architecture developed by the Peace Science Infrastructure research at the University of Oslo.
+By reformatting FEWSNET’s raw resolution, this process enables more rigorous spatial analyses in peace and conflict research, as well as humanitarian science.
+Standardizing food insecurity data within PRIOGrid enhances comparability across spatial datasets, allowing researchers to investigate correlations between food insecurity, conflict, and other geospatial factors with greater methodological rigor—particularly in the context of machine learning applications.

 ### Navigating the Repo (Structure):
 *Folders and Contents*.
 This information is also provided in a .md file present within each unique folder